 Character Greetings at Busch Gardens Christmas Town

-A few guests from the North Pole have traveled a great distance to make a special appearance at Christmas Town.
-Meet Santa and Rudolph the Red-Nosed Reindeer accompanied by Clarice and Bumble the Abominable Snow Monster and pose with each of them for a physically distanced photo.
-Santa's North Pole Experience open daily at 3 p.m in Nairobi and Rudolph's Winter Wonderland opens daily at 5 p.m. in Pantopia.
-On the second Saturday of the event, wait times for both meet-and-greets fluctuated between 30 and 60 minutes all night.
+A few guests from the North Pole traveled a great distance to make a special appearance at Christmas Town.
+Meet Santa in Nairobi and Rudolph the Red-Nosed Reindeer accompanied by Clarice and Bumble the Abominable Snow Monster in Pantopia and pose with each of them for a festive photo.

 Busch Gardens Christmas Town Dining and Shopping

 Indulge in holiday treats and pick up any last-minute Christmas gifts while you're visiting.
 The options are endless at the Christmas Town Village cabins offering seasonal flavors and festive beverages.
 A cabin just for cookies and cocoa??
-Guess where I stayed all night!
-Christmas Town Village opens at 4 p.m. daily.
-There are also Christmas Town food booths right outside of Christmas Town Village, and as far as Stanleyville.
+Guess where I'd stayed all night!
+Christmas Town Village Food & Beverage Cabins open at 4 p.m. daily.
+There are also Christmas Town food booths right outside of Christmas Town Village, and as far as Pantopia.

-Marrakesh Market (currently home to Santa's Workshop) is located at the park entrance and is the one-stop shop for all things Christmas.
+Marrakesh Market (home to Santa's Workshop) is located at the park entrance and is the one-stop shop for all things Christmas.
 The gift store has ornaments, nutcrackers, snow globes, pillows, nightlights and so much more.
 There's even special Rudolph the Red-Nosed Reindeer merch!
 You'll also find special holiday merchandise at Xcursions, Light Up the Sky on the Festival Field, Rudolph's Winter Store in Pantopia and various Holiday Artisan Craft booths on and near the Festival Walkway.

 On New Year's Eve, you’ll be able to celebrate with your favorite thrill rides, animal encounters and everything Christmas Town has to offer.
-(The first show is Elmo's Christmas Wish at 1:30 p.m.)
-Meanwhile, at night, you can experience all of the Christmas Town offerings while the park is beautifully lit up and countdown to 2022 with a special New Year's Eve fireworks show at 11:59 p.m.
+Meanwhile, at night, you can experience all of the Christmas Town offerings while the park is beautifully lit up and countdown to 2022 with a special New Year's Eve fireworks show at 12 a.m.

 Additional Tips for Busch Gardens Christmas Town

 - If you’re like us and want to try ALL of the yummy treats and drinks, consider purchasing a Food & Beverage Sampler.
-Choose between an 8-item sampler for $54.99 or a 12-item sampler for $64.99.
+Choose between an 5-item sampler for $40 or a 10-item sampler for $55.